-This is episode 258 of our Community Broadband Bits podcast!
-Community Broadband Bits is a short weekly audio show featuring interviews with people building community networks or otherwise involved with Internet policy.
+This is episode 279 of our Community Broadband Bits podcast!
+Community Broadband Bits is a short weekly podcast featuring interviews with people building community networks or otherwise involved with Internet policy.
 Grant County’s Public Utility District was, along with some nearby PUDs, among the very first deployers of Fiber-to-the-Home networks shortly after the turn of the millennium….
 Continue reading

 On November 8th, the Institute for Local Self-Reliance’s co-founder and researcher for the Waste to Wealth initiative Neil Seldman presented to the Green America audience for their webinar, Recycling in the U.S. here.You can stream the presentation from Green America’s website The video of the webinar is available here: Follow the Institute for Local Self-Reliance on Twitter and Facebook and, for… Continue reading

 Since the 1960s, there’s been a concerted effort by economists and policymakers to consolidate family farms into large-scale industrial agriculture operations.
 The thinking was that these giant farms could better feed the world.
 Today’s guest, John Ikerd, was one of those economists — that is, until the farm crisis hit in the 1980s.
 Ikerd took a… Continue reading